nathancarter/weblurch/doc/plan.md

- * Efficiency improvement:  When enqueueing a background computation, if another with the same background function and argument list is already waiting to be run, delete it.
  * Efficiency improvement:  When enqueueing a background computation, if another with the same background function and argument list is already running, terminate it and delete it.
  * Design and implement how this could be extended to support passing arrays of argument lists and receiving arrays of results, to minimize the